Dawson Leery: Season 4

-Dawson has spent the summer building his friendships with Jen, Jack and Andie.
-Joey reveals she intends to rebuild their friendship, however Dawson admits he isn’t convinced he wants to be friends with her, or even try.
+Dawson has spent the summer working on his photography and building his friendships with Jen, Jack and Andie.
+Joey returns with a symbolic gift, apologizing and reiterating her desire to begin rebuilding their friendship, however Dawson admits he isn't convinced he wants to be friends with her, or even try.

-After saving Pacey and Jen from a storm at sea, Dawson is forced to white wash a fence for old-time film director A.I.
+Dawson shows disinterest in having Pacey in his life at all, but after heroically saving Pacey and Jen from a storm at sea, Pacey apologizes for the hurt he caused Dawson, and the two call a truce.
+Dawson is forced to white wash a fence for old-time film director A.I.
 Brooks, as punishment for putting a hole in his boat which Dawson was forced to take to rescue Pacey and Jen.
 Eventually, Mr. Brooks warms to Dawson and lets him film a documentary on him when he tells Dawson that he is dying of cancer.

 In the meantime, he is confronted with the realities of Pacey and Joey being a couple.
-He reluctantly begins to let Joey back into his life.
+Due to her determination to repair their friendship, Dawson reluctantly begins to let Joey back into his life, though his relationship with Pacey remains staunch until the end of the series.

 Dawson must make a life-or-death decision about Mr. Brooks when he's admitted to the hospital in a coma involving his terminal illness and has requested that Dawson be the one to take him off life support.
 Dawson chooses to let him go.
-After an impromptu hangout with Joey, she lies to him, telling Dawson that she hasn’t had sex with Pacey.
+After an impromptu hangout with Joey, she lies to him, telling Dawson that she hasn't had sex with Pacey.